NekoMimiOfficial/OpenNDK/Nyasm/README.md

 offset by 100 values which is the start point of execution
 it will also calculate addresses for labels in order
 for jump instructions to work

+Nyani assembly is written differently than regular asm
+each label is contained within a file, you pass the project folder to nyasm which will search for start.nas, basically close to java classes in principal
+you can refactor code very easily this way, and it also allows the creation of NyaHub, the Nyani Label Manager (instead of a package or module manager like pip)
+isolating labels is the intended way of writing Nyani

 a list of CPU instructions for the Nx16 architecture can
 be found at the Docs main folder...